isomerpages/sportsg-corp/_coaches-corner/Continuing Coach Development/Continuing Coach Education (CCE).md

 **Table 2 - Examples of Coaching Practice and Coaching Education**
 ![Table 2](/images/Support/Coache's%20Corner/Continuing%20Coach%20Development/Continuing%20Coach%20Education/table2.png)

-Those in **\*** are newly added activities while the rest are already printed in the NROC log book.
+Those in are newly added activities while the rest are already printed in the NROC log book.

-**We may request for coaches to furnish information related to the course content and articulate its application to their coaching practice for us to evaluate its suitability as a CCE activity.
-B**efore taking the course, we would strongly encourage coaches to** submit the course information to us, so that we would be able to advise whether the course can be considered as a CCE activity. **Please note that Standard First Aid (SFA), CPR and AED courses (including refresher courses) will NOT be awarded CCE hours as these are considered standard requirement for coaches.**
+**We may request for coaches to furnish information related to the course content and articulate its application to their coaching practice for us to evaluate its suitability as a CCE activity.** Before taking the course, we would strongly encourage coaches to** submit the course information to us, so that we would be able to advise whether the course can be considered as a CCE activity. **Please note that Standard First Aid (SFA), CPR and AED courses (including refresher courses) will NOT be awarded CCE hours as these are considered standard requirement for coaches.**

 Reflection examples can be found here:
 1. [Reflection Example 1](/files/Support/Coaches'%20Corner/Continuing%20Coach%20Development/Continuing%20Coach%20Education/Reflection_Example_1.pdf)